ElementsProject/lightning/doc/developers-guide/app-development/grpc.md

 This will finally create the `server.pem` file, signed by the CA, allowing you to access the node through its real domain name.
-You can now move `server.pem` and `server-key.pem` into the lightning directory, and they should be picked up during the start.
+You can now move `server.pem` and `server-key.pem` into the lightning directory (ex. `<lightning-dir>/bitcoin` for `mainnet`), and they should be picked up during the start.

 #### Generating custom certificates using SANs (Subject Alternative Names)